TuanHung1149/CTFWriteup/KashiCTF.md

 ![image](https://hackmd.io/_uploads/rkLqDbsqyl.png)

 ![image](https://hackmd.io/_uploads/rykjvWoqke.png)
-What if we jump to main+1 many time ?
-Is rsp will be subtracted ?.
+What if we jump to main+1 many time?
+Is rsp will be subtracted?
 I realized that we can control **rsp**.
 Following this flow, I just brute force with luck and it was right
 ```python3
 from pwn import *